 - Opportunities to gather information about Cambridge and the admissions process

 Visitors will be offered free accommodation and meals during their visit.
 A study room will be set aside within the Admissions Office.
-Support will be available for individual research projects.

 As well as College accommodation and meals, Trinity will contribute to travel costs to and from Cambridge.
 The College will cover replacement teaching costs for teachers from the maintained sector.